 Read more

-...in high school, and for the past three years have served as a teaching assistant for numerous undergraduate courses at the University of Texas at San Antonio.
+...was in high school, and for the past three years have served as a teaching assistant for numerous undergraduate courses at the University of Texas at San Antonio.
 I have also given a number of guest lectures on archaeology and my research, and recently taught an introductory archaeology course at the same institution.
-While I enjoy helping students learn a wide variety of subjects, my favorite subjects to tutor include English (literature and composition), world history,...
+While I enjoy helping students learn a wide variety of subjects, my favorite subjects to tutor include English (literature and composition), world...

 Read more

-...be a challenging topic.
-I believe that my natural aptitude for it comes from a deep and genuine interest in the subject.
+...subject.
 I recognize the grave importance of instilling scientific knowledge in our future generations, so it is my goal to help students overcome any struggles or intimidation of the subject.
-I aim to do this by encouraging the same interest and curiosity in the subject that has lead me to pursue a career in...
+I aim to do this by encouraging the same interest and curiosity in the subject that has lead me to pursue a career in biology.
+I believe that the key to conquering all things science is to be curious about the world around us and...

 Read more